ksingh66/Q-RTX/README.md

 ### Analyzing Circuit Properties

-The "Resource Usage" panel provides real-time analysis of your circuit:
+The "Resource Usage" panel in the future will provice a real-time analysis of your circuit:

 - **Gate Count**: Total number of quantum gates in your circuit
 - **Circuit Depth**: The longest path through your quantum circuit